CCA-Public/digital-archives-manual/guides/triage.md

     * A DFXML file
     * Text output from the disktype utility
     * Brunnhilde reports (including logs and reports from clamAV and bulk_extractor)
+* Optionally, creates a "files" directory containing reference copies of logical files exported from the disk image.

 The tool additionally creats an "analysis.csv" file that contains the following information for each disk that it was able to read:
 * Disk image name
 * File system
+* Date type
 * Date statement
 * Earliest date
 * Latest date